Attention Distillation for Learning Video Representations

 where $*$ is the 1x1 convolution on 3D feature grids.
 Softmax is applied on every time slice to normalize each 2D map.

-\textbf{Probabilistic Soft Attention}.\ An alternative approach is to further model the distribution of linear mapping outputs as discussed in~\cite{Li_2018_ECCV}, namely
+\textbf{Probabilistic Soft Attention}.
+An alternative approach is to further model the distribution of linear mapping outputs as discussed in~\cite{Li_2018_ECCV}, namely

 where we model the distribution of $A$.
-During training, an attention map can be sampled from $p(\mathcal{A})$ using Gumbel Softmax trick~\cite{jang2016categorical, maddison2016concrete}.
+During training, an attention map can be sampled from $p(\mathcal{A})$ using Gumbel Softmax trick~\cite{jang2016categorical,maddison2016concrete}.
 We follow~\cite{Li_2018_ECCV} to regularize the learning by adding additional loss term of

 where $KL[\cdot]$ is the Kullback-Leibler divergence and $U$ is the 2D uniform distribution ($H_\phi \times W_\phi$).
 This term matches each time slice of the attention map to the prior distribution.
 It is derived from variational learning and accounts for (1) the prior of attention maps and (2) additional regularization by spatial dropout~\cite{Li_2018_ECCV}.
-During testing, we directly plug in $p(\mathcal{A})$ (the expected value of $\mathcal{A}$).
+During testing, we directly plug in $p(\mathcal{A})$ (the expected value of $\mathcal{A}$) for approximate inference.

 Note that for both approaches, we restrict $F_{\mathcal{A}}$ to a linear mapping without a bias term.
-In practice, this linear mapping avoids a trivial solution of generating a uniform attention map by setting $w$ to all zeros.
-This all-zero solution almost never happens during our training when using a proper initialization of $w$.
+In practice, this linear mapping avoids the trivial solution of generating a uniform attention map by setting $w$ to all zeros.
+This all-zero solution almost never arises during training when using a proper initialization of $w$.